|Understand your MSDS with the MS-Demystifier

-"Heavy metal" also refers to a form of rock and roll music, but such references are unlikely to be found in an MSDS.
+"Heavy metal" also refers to a form of rock and roll music, but such references are unlikely to be found on Safety Data Sheets.

 Lead poisoning is another example of heavy metal poisoning.
 Lead is neurotoxic, so individuals whose body is still developing (such as children or developing fetuses) are most at risk.
 While some aspects of lead poisoning are reversible in adults, in children this can interfere with normal development, cause irreparable brain damage, or kill.